-Larissa Ione‘s newest series, MoonBound Clan Vampire, has an interesting twist on the vampire, but the first book is so badly written, it’s hard to believe it’s an Ione.
+Larissa Ione‘s newest series, MoonBound Clan Vampires, has an interesting twist on the vampire, but the first book is so badly written, it’s hard to believe it’s an Ione.

 Alexandra Ivy‘s Guardians of Eternity is a paranormal romance based in Chicago and has a different twist on vampires.

 Piper Maitland‘s Acquainted with the Night is an urban fantasy revolving around a newly discovered dhampir who’s clueless about her new role.
 I wasn’t impressed with this first book and doubt I’ll go any further with it.

 Devin Morgan‘s Infinity Diaries Trilogy is an intriguing (I do like that word, don’t I…?) twist on vampires with this psychological exploration of a young man possessed.

 Anne Rice‘s Vampire Chronicles that began with Louis and progressed to Lestat.

 L.J.
 Smith has a number of series about vampires and it’s been so long since I’ve read them that I’m not sure where to stick ’em: Wildworld, Vampire Diaries (the series info page on Goodreads has a list of four other series associated with this one), Night World, The Forbidden Game, and Dark Visions.

 Kerrelyn Sparks‘ Love at Stake is mostly about vampires in this paranormal romance with the occasional shapeshifter story thrown in.